According to figures from Think! 240 people died in 2013 due to drink driving in the UK.

 Think! who are run by the department of transports advise, that if you are driving, it’s better to avoid drinking all together.

 If you are thinking of drinking, make sure you plan ahead when it comes to getting home.
 This has become much more convenient with the introduction of phone applications that connect you with drivers in minutes.
 You are also able to see available taxis that are close by, which allows you to plan your evening accordingly.
-Street Cars who are Manchester’s leading private hire taxi firm provide a free app for iPhone and Android; here you can book a vehicle in quick and convenient way.
+Street Cars who are Manchester’s leading private hire taxi firm provide a free app for iPhone and Android; here you can book a vehicle in a quick and convenient way.

 The morning after the night before

-We have all been there, you’ve ended up staying at a friends, or you’ve woke up and you’re craving your favourite hangover cure for breakfast.
+We have all been there, you’ve ended up staying at friends, or you’ve woken up and you’re craving your favourite hangover cure for breakfast.
 However, you can still be over the legal limit hours after your last drink.
 Although you’ve slept, this doesn’t necessarily mean you’re safe to drive.
 You could in fact still be over the legal limit, and about to put yourself and others in danger.

 The morning after calculator was created in 2006 and is supported by 40 road safety teams and organisations.
 The calculator works by providing a rough ‘estimate’ as to when you are legally safe to drive after drinking.
 This doesn’t act as a back up if you are found guilty of drink driving as it only calculates when you are roughly able to drive.
 It’s worth making a note of the calculator if you are planning on making a journey the morning after the night before.